 Directors have access to the services of the company secretary to ensure that the Board procedures are followed.
 The company secretary of the Company is Mr. MAN Yun Wah.
-He is the principal and head of corporate advisory division of Dominic K.F.
-Chan & Co., and a director of RHT Corporate Advisory (HK) Limited.
+He is a director of RHT Corporate Advisory (HK) Limited.
 In compliance with Rule 3.29 of the Listing Rules, Mr. MAN Yun Wah has undertaken no less than 15 hours of relevant professional training during the Year.
 The primary corporate contact person at the Company is Mr. Yutaka KAGAWA, head of Corporate Planning Department.